tnebooks/11th-botany/content.en/taxonomy-and-systematic-botany/selected-families-of-angiosperms/_index.md

 **Perianth:** Tepals 0 to 5 **biseriate** (male flowers of Croton bonplandianum) uniseriate or aphyllous (_Euphorbia_), valvate or imbricate when present, apophyllous or synphyllous.

 **Androecium:** Stamens are 1 to many.
 In _Euphorbia_ a single stalked stamen represents a single male flower.
 In Ricinus, usually 5 stamens are present, but each stamen is profusely branched.
-In \_Jatroph_a, they are arranged in two whorls each of 5 stamens.
+In Jatroph, they are arranged in two whorls each of 5 stamens.
 The anthers are dithecous, dehisce either by transverse or longitudinal slits.

 **Gynoecium:** Tricarpellary, rarely bicarpellary (_Bridelia_), tetra or pentacarpellary (_Wielandia_), syncarpous, ovary superior, rarely semi-inferior, ovules one or two in each locule on axile placentation, Styles 3, each split into two feathery stigma.
 Nectaries are usually present, gynoecium is present as a pistillode in staminate flowers.

 **Fruit**: Fruits are capsule or schizocarp.
 It breaks violently and dehisce into three one seeded cocci called regma (_Ricinus_ ), drupe in (Emblica officinalis) and berry or samara.

 **Seed:** Seeds are endospermous.
-In _Ricinus_ knob-like caruncle develops from the micropyle,that absorbs and temporarily retains water enabling germination. **Botanical Description Of _Ricinus communis_ (Castor)**
+In _Ricinus_ knob-like caruncle develops from the micropyle,that absorbs and temporarily retains water enabling germination.

+ **Botanical Description Of _Ricinus communis_ (Castor)**

 **Habit**: Tall perennial shrub